 - CO1.
-Apply the fundamentals of set theory to perform various set operations to the real-world problems. - CO2.
-Apply the concept of relations on sets to determine their types and compositions. - CO3.
-Apply the concept of functions on sets to determine their types and compositions. - CO4.
-Derive logical implications, equivalences and interpret the use of quantifiers. - CO5.
-Acquire ability to work with vectors and matrices.
+Apply the fundamentals of set theory to perform various set operations, the concept of mathematical induction to derive various equalities. - CO2.
+Apply the concept of relations on sets to determine their types and the composition of relations. - CO3.
+Apply the concept of functions on sets to determine their types, the composition of functions and describe various mathematical functions. - CO4.
+Derive logical implications and equivalences using laws of logic, describe the use of quantifiers and different ways of proving a given statement. - CO5.
+Acquire ability to work with vectors and apply basic mathematical operations on Matrices & Determinants to the compute the inverse of a matrix and to solve the simultaneous equations.